yafyx/agroplan/README.md

-# Next.js & NextUI Template
+# AgriPlan

-This is a template for creating applications using Next.js 14 (app directory) and NextUI (v2).
+AgriPlan is a hybrid web application built with Next.js and Flask, combining a powerful frontend interface with a robust backend API.
+This innovative application allows users to predict the optimal crop based on soil parameters provided.

 ## Technologies Used